 Those with European dual citizenship are in high demand in Europe and therefore typically get paid more than others at the same skill and experience level.
 If you have parents, grandparents or even great grandparents born in Europe, it is worth looking into by contacting the closest embassy of the country where they were born.

 Another thing to consider is the cost of living in the country of the club which makes you an offer.
 For example, an offer from a club in Zurich, Switzerland for $800 per month is not the same as an offer from a club in Prague, Czech Republic for the same amount.
-Check out the cost of living comparison (right) of these two European baseball destinations.
+Check out cost of living comparisons at https://www.expatistan.com/cost-of-living before signing contracts!

 Often within an offer clubs will include a public transport pass, performance bonuses, opportunity to earn extra cash, and/or free food at the clubhouse on games days and other events of which you are required to work.
 These are all worth asking about if you are on a tight budget and want to maximize your experience.